dsgriffin/opensea-sales-twitter-bot/README.md

 By default I am just include the name, price in eth & usd, a hashtag or two and a link to the NFT on OpenSea.
 Check out the [OpenSea Events API](https://docs.opensea.io/reference#retrieving-asset-events) if you want to include additional info (such as seller/buyer addresses etc.).

+There is `tweetWithImage` function that you can use instead of the default `tweet` method if you prefer - this will display the full image file as part of the tweet, instead of the standard OpenSea preview image.

+In `app.js`, on line 24 you can see there's a commented out conditional if you'd like to only tweet out sales above a certain amount of Eth.

 As mentioned at the top of the README, it runs every 60 seconds by default - you can change this to run less often if you'd like to keep it on a free Heroku instance.

 ## License